|Phase III||Treatment||Closed||18 to 70||NCI||NCI-2009-00439|

-- Compare the efficacy of lenalidomide vs placebo as maintenance therapy after autologous stem cell transplantation, in terms of prolonging time to disease progression, in patients with multiple myeloma (arm II closed as of 12/17/09).
+I. Compare the efficacy of lenalidomide vs placebo as maintenance therapy after autologous stem cell transplantation, in terms of prolonging time to disease progression, in patients with multiple myeloma.

-- Compare the rate of complete response in patients treated with these regimens (arm II closed as of 12/17/09).
+I. Compare the rate of complete response in patients treated with these regimens.

-- Compare the progression-free and overall survival of patients treated with these regimens (arm II closed as of 12/17/09).
+II.
+Compare the progression-free and overall survival of patients treated with these regimens.

-- Determine the feasibility of long-term treatment with lenalidomide in these patients.
+III.
+Determine the feasibility of long-term treatment with lenalidomide in these patients

 OUTLINE: This is a randomized, double-blind, placebo-controlled, multicenter study.

-- Autologous PBSC transplantation (PBSCT): Approximately 2-4 weeks after PBSC collection, patients receive melphalan IV either over 30-60 minutes on day -2 or as a divided dose over two days on days -3 and -2 or days -2 and -1.
+AUTOLOGOUS PBSC TRANSPLANTATION (PBSCT): Approximately 2-4 weeks after PBSC collection, patients receive melphalan IV over 30-60 minutes on day -2.
 Patients undergo autologous PBSCT on day 0.
-Patients receive G-CSF SC once daily after day 0 but before day 5 and continuing until blood counts recover.
+Patients receive G-CSF SC once daily beginning on day 5 and continuing until blood counts recover.

-In both arms, treatment continues in the absence of disease progression or unacceptable toxicity (arm II closed as of 12/17/09) .
+In both arms, treatment continues in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed every 3 months for 4 years, every 6 months for 5 years, and then annually for 6 years.
+After completion of study treatment, patients are followed every 3 months for 4 years and every 6 months thereafter.

 - Durie-Salmon Stage I, II, or III